CandleDev1/Cosmetics/README.md

 - And your done!

 ***How to Reach me***
--If there any bugs, dm my discord candle1166
+- If there any bugs, dm my discord candle1166